 Ride an ATV through Arikok National Park in Aruba

 As long as you don’t mind a bit of messy hair and some dirt on your nose, you’ll love whipping through the arid hills of Arikok National Park in Aruba.
 Covering nearly one-fifth of the island, the park includes beaches and coastal areas, but most of it ranges from grassland to desert cliffs dotted with cacti.

-ATV tours give you the chance to tour all regions of the park, speeding by everything from seaside bluffs to hidden cave entrances.
+As one of the best things to do in Aruba, ATV tours give you the chance to tour all regions of the park, speeding by everything from seaside bluffs to hidden cave entrances.
 Sure, you’ll get dirty and dusty, but you’ll also have a blast.

 Windsurf in Lac Bay National Park, Bonaire

 If you’re looking for a new outdoor vacation idea, why not give windsurfing a try?
 Bonaire may be known for its fabulous reefs and world-class scuba diving, but the southeast side of the island is also a massively popular windsurfing destination.

 Lac Bay is the place where beginners tend to go because of its shallow and warm waters, which are quite pleasant when you fall from your board—which will happen often at first!